Growth of Massive Black Hole Seeds by Migration of Stellar and Primordial Black Holes: Gravitational Waves and Stochastic Background: GW emission and detection

 Integrating equation (\ref{eq:dotNdVdmchirp}) over the chirp mass we compute the cosmic merging rate density due to the dynamical friction process both for stellar compact remnants and for pBHs.
 We show the outcome as a function of redshift in figure \ref{fig:mergingrate}.
 The contribution of stellar compact remnants, which does not depend on $f_{\rm pBH}$, is shown as a solid red line.
 Their number density is comparable to that for the merging of isolated BH binaries, at least according to some literature estimates.
 The pBH contribution is instead represented by the green patch for $f_{\rm pBH}$ ranging between $0.01$ (dashed green edge line) and $1$ (solid green edge line).
 Plainly, the number density of pBHs migrating toward the center grows with $f_{\rm pBH}$ but is always substantially lower with respect to that of stellar compact remnants.

 The chirp mass distribution ${\rm d}\dot{N}_{\rm DF, \star/pBH}/{\rm d}V/d\mathcal{M}_{\bullet\bullet}$ of equation (\ref{eq:dotNdmchirp}) at a reference redshift $z\sim 2$ is shown in figure \ref{fig:mergingrate_chirp}.
 The red patch refers to stellar compact remnants, while the green patch to pBHs; solid lines are for $f_{\rm pBH}\approx 1$ and dashed lines for $f_{\rm pBH}\approx 0.01$.
 We notice that while the overall number density of stellar compact remnants mergers is independent of $f_{\rm pBH}$ (see figure \ref{fig:mergingrate}), their chirp mass distribution instead does depend on it.
 In fact, as seen in section \ref{sec:seed}, pBHs migrate toward the galactic center earlier than stellar compact remnants and contribute to the initial growth of the central BH seed.
 A larger number of pBHs implies a faster growth of the central BH in the initial stages, so increasing the chirp mass of the subsequent merging events with the stellar compact remnants.
 This explains why the chirp mass distribution for stellar compact remnants shifts towards higher chirp masses for larger values of $f_{\rm pBH}$.
+Notice that the in the low chirp mass range $\mathcal{M}_{\bullet\bullet}\lesssim 500\,\rm M_\odot$ the distribution presented is scarcely affected by the value of the Eddington ratio $\lambda$ since gas accretion starts to become important at later stages, when the central BH already attained a mass $M_\bullet\gtrsim 10^4\,\rm M_\odot$ and the typical chirp masses for mergers are higher.

 We now compute the detected GW event rate per redshift and chirp mass bin, following the procedure outlined in \citep{boco+20}, to obtain

 where ${\rm d}V/{\rm d}z$ is the differential comoving volume, $q\equiv m_\bullet/M_\bullet$ is the mass ratio between the migrating remnant and the central BH, ${\rm d}p/{\rm d}q$ is the related probability distribution, $\Delta t_{\rm obs}$ is the overall observation time, $\bar\rho$ is the sky-averaged SNR of the event dependent on redshift, chirp mass, mass ratio and observational time and $\rho_0$ is the SNR threshold selected for the detection; we use $\rho_0=8$ for ET and DECIGO and $\rho_0=30$ for LISA.
 The probability distribution of the mass ratio $q$ can be computed as: